pbiecek/breakDown/README.md

 # breakDown

-Modified Waterfall plots for xgboost, glm, lm, LightGBM and randomForest
+Modified Waterfall plots for glm, lm and randomForest

 ## Install from GitHub